Dependency Structure for News Document Summarization: Abstract

 \section{Abstract}

-Within natural language processing tasks, linguistic knowledge can always serve an important role in assisting the model to learn excel representations and better guide the natural language generation.
-In this work, we develop a neural network based abstractive multi-document summarization (MDS) model which leverages dependency parsing to capture cross-positional dependencies and grammatical structures.
-More concretely, we process the dependency information into the linguistic-guided attention mechanism and further fuse it with the multi-head attention for better feature representation.
-With the help of linguistic signals, sentence-level relations can be correctly captured, thus improving MDS performance.
-Our model has two versions based on Flat-Transformer and Hierarchical Transformer respectively.
-Empirical studies on both versions demonstrate that this simple but effective method outperforms existing works on the benchmark dataset.
+In this work, we develop a neural network based model which leverages dependency parsing to capture cross-positional dependencies and grammatical structures.
+With the help of linguistic signals, sentence-level relations can be correctly captured, thus improving news documents summarization performance.
+Empirical studies demonstrate that this simple but effective method outperforms existing works on the benchmark dataset.
 Extensive analyses examine different settings and configurations of the proposed model which provide a good reference to the community.